positron/dotfiles/README.md

 # Philip's Dot Files
-These are the config files to set up a system to maximize my productivity.  df
+These are the config files to set up a system to maximize my productivity.

 ## Installation
     git clone git@github.com:positron/dotfiles.git